sidharth74659/POC/guides/implementation-checklist.md

 - [x] Add selected/non-selected item styling
 - [x] Connect all preview components to theme system
 - [x] Ensure all components reflect theme changes in real-time
-- [x] Add box-shadows and borders to components

 ## 4. Extended Application Styling (Right Section)
 - [x] Create a dark theme version of all components